cleanlab/cleanlab/DEVELOPMENT.md

 - `classes` - set of possible labels for any one example, length should be K (number of possible categories in classification problem)

 Try to adhere to this standardized terminology unless you have good reason not to!

+### Relative Link Formatting Instructions

+Use relative linking to connect information between docs and jupyter notebooks.
+Sphinx/html works with relative paths so try to specify relative paths if possible.
+For specific situations:

+- Link another function from within a source code docstring  ``:py:func:`function_name <cleanlab.file.function_name>` ``
+- Link another class from within a source code docstring ``:py:class:`class_name <cleanlab.file.class_name>` ``
+- Link a tutorial notebook from within a source code docstring ``:ref:`notebook_name <notebook_name>` ``
+- Link a function from within a tutorial notebook `[function_name](../cleanlab/file.rst#cleanlab.file.function_name)`

+- Link a specific section of a notebook from within the notebook `[section title](#section-title)`
+- Link a different tutorial notebook from within a tutorial notebook `[another notebook](another_notebook.html)`
+- Link another specific section of different notebook from within a tutorial notebook `[another notebook section title](another_notebook.html#another-notebook-section-title) `
+- Linking examples notebooks from inside tutorial notebooks can be simply done by linking global url of the example notebook in master branch of GitHub.com/cleanlab/examples/